robotics-uncc/quadBlastSim/readme.md

 * generalParams.m: Calculate and pack variables for the simulation

 ##### Platform:
-MATLAB R2025b and later
+MATLAB R2025b and later.

 ##### Environment:
-Windows 10
+Windows 10 or Ubuntu 20.04.
-Ubuntu 20.04

 ##### Run Instructions:
 Lines 10-27 of main.m contain the parameters for the simulation.
 Each set of parameters are explained below: